 I'm a creative person by nature, and I love to work with authors to build great stories and create inventive concepts that will keep readers from putting their books down.
 My editorial philosophy favors long-term sustainability over the short sale; while my main goal is to get authors the best deal possible, I also want to work with writers to expand their reach and develop strategies that will support a career for years to come.
 I believe that educating clients and helping them navigate the entire landscape of publishing is necessary for success, and I look forward to creating partnerships that prioritize building identifiable author brands.

 In fiction, I'm actively acquiring page-turning New Adult novels, plot-driven commercial and upmarket women's fiction, historical fiction, psychological suspense, cozy mysteries and contemporary romance.
 In nonfiction, I'm looking for projects in the categories of parenting, mind/body/spirit, self-help, health and wellness, inspirational memoir, food/wine books (both narrative and prescriptive) and a limited number of accessible cookbooks.

 Prior to joining Waxman Leavell as an acquiring agent in 2014, I held positions at the Park Literary Group, where I specialized in author support and foreign rights, and at Aram Fox, Inc. as an international literary scout for publishers based outside the United States.
-I want to use my background in author support and foreign rights to help my clients understand the entire landscape of publishing and build identifiable author brands.
 I hold a B.A. in English/Creative Writing from the University of South Florida, a Graduate Certificate in Publishing from the University of Denver's Publishing Institute and an M.S. in Publishing from Pace University.